 Woo-hoo!
 A bio.
 Such fun, so important.
 The only distinction here is that mine’s been up for over 20 years, with 5 homes now (the well, freehomepage, geocities, verizon, x10hosting).

-I have a lot of interests in a lot of unusual non-mainstream areas.
+My interests lie in a lot of unusual non-mainstream areas.
 These can be seen in my bibliography, in the essays, and my senior page, which I did for my 25th high school reunion in ’05.

 I did this bio in ’04 for UUFLB.

 Tell us about your profession or aspiration.

 I’m a user interface/graphic art designer for Quest Software.
 Two artists work for me here, another is in Australia and maybe a few in Russia too.

 I was a programmer/computer jack-of-all-trades for 20 years or so.
 I’ve worked in London and Grand Cayman.